Looking for some big answers? Chances are, I’ve got you covered.

 how do I navigate your pronouns?

-Currently, I use ey/they pronouns, meaning both ey/em/eir/eirs/emself* or eirself and they/them/their/theirs/themself or theirself should be used to refer to me.
+Currently, I publicly use ey/they pronouns, meaning both ey/em/eir/eirs/emself* or eirself and they/them/their/theirs/themself or theirself should be used to refer to me.
 If you’re new to multipronoun sets, I recommend practicing as much as you can, even if that’s just talking with a friend.
 Some multipronoun users have a preference for one of the two or more pronouns they specify.
 Because I’m genderflux, I find both ey and they to be important ways I reflect my gender linguistically.
 (Actually, I use a lot more than these, but at this time this is what I’m comfortable using professionally/publicly.)
 Please use both ey and they when referring to me.
 Some folks alternate every other pronoun, but if that’s a difficult adjustment, every other sentence also works really well!
 (I do that in my bio, for the most part.)
 Bare minimum, I’d recommend shooting for swapping at least every other paragraph (or, if you’re really really unsure, please use they/them exclusively).
 Using any pronouns beyond ey and they (unless I’ve recently or conditionally given you permission otherwise) is misgendering.

 One small note: if you’re reprinting my bio, please never rewrite it to only use one set of pronouns unless we have been in direct contact and I’ve given you specific instructions to do so.
-If you’re playing my work and talking about it, our shared audiences should be meeting me as I choose to represent myself, not some watered-down version.
-If you edit my bio to misgender me, I WILL put you on blast publicly and I likely won’t let you play my work again.
+If you’re playing my work and talking about it, our shared audiences should be meeting me as I choose to represent myself, not some distorted, dishonest version.
+If you knowingly misgender me, I WILL put you on blast publicly and I likely won’t let you play my work again.
 Don’t do it.

 *These are called Elverson pronouns, in case you’d like to do more reading on them.

 what if I have to talk about your gender?

-In the past, I’ve made different calls about what I identified as publicly, but yes, I am a trans composer, and trans is a word you can use to describe me (though I like any of the above far more because they’re all more specific).
+Yes, I am a trans composer, and trans is a word you can happily use to describe me, either in combination with or independently of genderqueer.
+Use one or both—either way works for me!